jaysonvirissimo/medieval_latina/README.md

 ## Contributing

 Bug reports and pull requests are welcome on GitHub at https://github.com/jaysonvirissimo/medieval_latina.
-Run `standardrb --fix` before submitting any changes, to help keep the code formatting uniform.
+Run `bin/lint` before submitting any changes, to help keep the code formatting uniform.

 ## License